RCantu92/solidity-interview-responses/README.md

 ([Source](https://blog.chain.link/upgradable-smart-contracts/))

-> 55. If a contract delegatecalls an empty address or an implementation that was previously self-destructed, what happens?
-What if it is a regular call instead of a delegatecall?
+> 52. If a contract delegatecalls an empty address or an implementation that was previously self-destructed, what happens?
+What if it is a low-level call instead of a delegatecall?

+TODO - changed "regular call" to "low-level call".
+See if changes needed.
 When Contract A attempts to make a `DELEGATECALL` (or regular `CALL`) to Contract B, and Contract B has previously executed a self-destruct, the delegatecall will return a success.
 That is because the two opcodes return success as `true` for calls to accounts with no code. ([Source](https://www.evm.codes/?fork=shanghai))

-> 56. What danger do ERC777 tokens pose?
+> 53. What danger do ERC777 tokens pose?

 They pose a danger of potential reentrancy.
 That is because of the implementation of the optional _pre-transfer hooks_.
 This hook hands control flow over to the sender, which can lead to the exploitation of reentrancy vulnerabilities. ([Source](https://medium.com/immunefi/the-potential-impact-of-erc-777-tokens-on-defi-protocols-51cdb07be733))

-> 57. According to the solidity style guide, how should functions be ordered?
+> 54. According to the solidity style guide, how should functions be ordered?

 Functions should be grouped according to their visibility and ordered:
 - constructor